Student centred and research-based design of learning spaces: Blackett transitional space

 Background for project

 The department identiﬁed a space on level 1 which is desperately needed to be made better use of (especially in light of the aforementioned refurbishment to LT2).
-Speciﬁcally, this space is the foyer area outside LT2 and the silent study corridor, Blackett 120.
-Together with the LT2 refurbishment, the combination of spaces will make for areas of learning that can facilitate various styles and contexts of learning.
+Speciﬁcally, this space is the foyer area outside LT2 and the adjacent silent study corridor, Blackett 120.
+Together with the LT2 refurbishment, the combination of spaces will make for areas of learning that can facilitate various styles and contexts of both formal and informal learning.

 Students have made their concerns and issues known in recent years with regards to the lack of study space around Blackett and on campus in general.
-Therefore, this student-led design project seeks to take in all these concerns and address them with a space speciﬁcally designed with its end users in mind: the students.
-Engaging both research (in study-spaces) expertise with student-user expertise provided an effective combination to ensure that project outputs were both research informed and then further tailored to the specific contexts and demands of the Imperial College physics student.
+Therefore, this student-led design project sought to take in all these concerns and address them by identifying under-utilised spaces and speciﬁcally re-designing them with their end users in mind: the students.
+Engaging both postgraduate research (in study-spaces under the Centre for Higher Education Research and Scholarship) expertise with student-user expertise provided an effective combination to ensure that project outputs were both research informed and then further tailored to the specific contexts and demands of the Imperial physics student.

 The student partners were positioned as primary researchers, engaging students in a participative design process.
 These involved both focus groups and interviews, as well as an online questionnaire.
 Focus groups and questionnaires were student focused.
 The interviews were with staff.
-Overall the research methodology was informed by recent research and thinking around student-led space design (Casanova et al, 2018).
+Overall the research methodology was informed by recent research and thinking around student-led space design (Casanova et al, 2018) as well as our own expertise within CHERS.
 A multi-method approach was designed to illicit a better understanding of the diversity of student behaviours (and therefore approaches to space usage) as well as a more in-depth data set of information from which to draw final design decisions.
+The perspectives of teaching staff were also sought via interviews to ensure the end spaces supported for student-lecturer interactions before and after timetabled lecture sessions in LT2 and LT3.

-A key aspect of the project was that the student partners were involved in design meetings with both internal colleagues and external suppliers and designers in order to carry the student-centred approach thorough final decision making and delivery of the final ‘space’ to the students.
+A key aspect of the project was that the student partners were involved in design meetings with both internal colleagues and external suppliers and designers throughout the process in order to carry the student-centred approach through to final decision making and delivery of the final ‘space’ to the students.

 Benefits to student learning and further outcomes

-It is envisaged that once the space is delivered to students, it will increase the number of study spaces in the department and the range of study space options available to them.
-Overall students will be able to engage a range of learning approaches and find appropriate spaces in which to pursue those learning experiences.
+As the space is delivered to students, it will increase the number of study spaces in the department and the range of study space options available to them.
+Additionally the transitional space outside the lecture theatre will provide a range of complimentary uses for LT2 and together the three spaces provide range of optimised study and use options for both staff and students to uses.
+This fits with the strategic drive of the Learning and Teaching strategy, including the desire to move toward more interactive and active learning.
+In summary, students will be able to engage a range of learning approaches and find appropriate spaces in which to pursue those learning experiences.

 - Diogo Casanova, Roberto Di Napoli Marie Leĳon(2018) Which space?
 Whose space?
 An experience in involving students and teachers in space design, Teaching in Higher Education,23:4,488-503,DOI:10.1080/13562517.2017.1414785